OWASP/wrongsecrets/docs/CHALLENGE61_MULTI_INSTANCE_SETUP.md

 # Challenge61 Multi-Instance Setup Guide

-This guide explains how to run Challenge61 across multiple Heroku apps (Arcane and WrongSecrets).

-## Current Solution: Improved getUpdates with Offsets
+This guide explains how to configure and run Challenge61, which demonstrates how hardcoded Telegram bot credentials can be discovered and exploited.
+The bot token is double-encoded in base64 to make it slightly more challenging but still discoverable through code inspection.

+## Overview

+This challenge supports running on multiple app instances (e.g., Arcane and WrongSecrets Heroku apps) using either polling (getUpdates) or webhooks.

+## Option 1: Polling with getUpdates (Default - Works Out of Box)

-The code now uses update offsets to minimize conflicts between multiple app instances:
+The code uses update offsets to minimize conflicts between multiple app instances:
+- No configuration needed
+- Uses update offsets to minimize conflicts between instances
+- Multiple instances can run simultaneously
+- Less efficient but simpler setup
 - `timeout=0` - No long polling, quick responses
 - `limit=1` - Process one update at a time
 - Offset acknowledgment - Marks updates as processed

 **Status**: ✅ Code updated and tested

-## Webhook Solution (Recommended for Production)
+## Option 2: Webhook Solution (Recommended for Production)

 ### Step 1: Configure Each Heroku App